Diverse group of 6 medical professionals with paperwork discussing patient care

 The emergency room nurse and physician

 Nurses are usually the ones that have to be the most adaptable, as they may be the first hospital contact with a patient and have to be ready to give care within moments of arrival.
 “In a typical day (if there is such a thing!) the emergency nurse may well treat patients with everything from severe respiratory distress to chest pain, overdose incidences, seizures, pulmonary edema, and countless other scenarios,” says Anne Manton in her article “Emergency Nursing.”
-On the other hand, the emergency room physician quickly follows suit in order to come up with a proper plan of care for the patient.
+On the other hand, the emergency room physician quickly follows suit to come up with a proper plan of care for the patient.
 According to the Department of Emergency Medicine at the University of California, Irvine’s School of Medicine, “The emergency physician’s role is to assess, treat, admit, or discharge any patient that seeks medical attention at any time of day or night.”

 Related: Make a Difference by Majoring in Nursing